LuisAlva1987/American_Hospital_Association_Survey/README.md

 * Have hospitals' HCAHPS scores improved over the past 9 years?

 State Performance

-1. How many areas are measured in the survey?

-4. What state has the highest average response rate all years combined?
+* What state has the highest average response rate all years combined?
 What state has the lowest?
-5. What states have the highest average response rate for each survey year?
+* What states have the highest average response rate for each survey year?
-7. What areas measured received the worst and best results in the lastest released survey nationally?
-8. all areas received an average of ##% poor rating which is good to start with.
-9. What states had the most complited surveys?
+* What states had the most complited surveys?
-10. What state has the best response rate?
+* What state has the best response rate?
-11. What state has the worst average and the best average
+* What state has the worst average and the best average

+Area/Measure Performance
+* How many areas are measured in the survey?
+* What areas measured received the worst and best results in the lastest released survey nationally?
-16. what area/measure had the lowest average for all surveys?
+* what area/measure had the lowest average for all surveys?
 * Are there any specific areas where hospitals have made more progress than others?
+* All areas received an average of ##% poor rating which is good to start with.

 ## About the Data